tred237/mixology-buddy/README.md

 # Mixology Buddy

-This React app lets the use catalog their favorite cocktails.
+This React app lets the user catalog their favorite cocktails.
+This code is not meant to be monetizable or for commercial use.

 ## Installation